 Building work commenced in early 1840 and the orphan School was formally occupied on the 8 March 1844 with the transfer of 114 children from temporary accommodation at Waverley.
 A state-funded institution with staff employed by the government, the institution was managed by a board or committee with a matron responsible for day to day operations.

 On the 31 March 1859 the Sisters of the Good Shepherd (also known as the Good Samaritans) took over management of the institution, although it remained owned by the New South Wales Government.
 Children considered eligible for admission were either orphans of one or both parents; or considered 'at risk' under circumstances such as 'living with vicious and immoral parents or guardians' or were removed to relieve the distress of a large family.

 Initially the Orphan School would only accept children between the ages of 3 and 9 years but these rules were relaxed to admit infants and children up to the age of 14.
 The number of children in the institution averaged 320.

 In 1881 the State Children's Relief Act authorised the State Children's Relief Board to remove children from institutions and board them out.
 Numbers in the Catholic and Protestant Orphanages declined dramatically.
-In 1884 the New South Wales Government ordered the Orphan School not to accept any further children and in 1886 ordered the Good Samaritans to vacate the site.
+In 1884 the New South Wales Government ordered the Orphan School not to accept any further children and on the 13 August 1886 ordered the Good Samaritans to vacate the site.

 In August 1886 the remaining children and staff relocated to Manly (Manly Industrial School) and in April 1887 the site was proclaimed Parramatta Industrial School for Girls.